 At first glance, this might seem like a good idea.
-It can be difficult to start coding if you don’t know what the final result is going to look like, so experimenting in Photoshop first and then “exporting” it to HTML sounds like a granular and sensible process.
+It can be difficult to start coding if you don’t know what the final result is going to look like, so experimenting in Photoshop first and then “exporting” it to HTML sounds like a clear process.

-Taking this idea further, many web companies have used PSD to HTML as a template for team workflows.
+Additionally, many companies have used PSD to HTML as a template for team workflows.
 In other words, a designer creates the Photoshop mockup and then hands it over to a developer that writes all of the code.
-In modern times, the job role of a web designer tends to encompass aesthetics as well as HTML and CSS coding.
+In modern times, the role of the web designer tends to encompass aesthetics as well as HTML and CSS coding.

 Was PSD to HTML ever a good idea?

 Yes, PSD to HTML workflows used to be one of the best ways to make websites.
 There’s two big reasons why PSD to HTML used to make sense.